icerepository/ice-platform-test/README.md

 *Note:
-Feel free to specify the desired tool or provide additional requirements The average candidate spend between 4 and 8 hours for the assignment*
+Feel free to specify the desired tool or provide additional requirements.

+The average candidate spend between 4 and 8 hours for the assignment.*